Subterranean Termites Treatment-subterranean-termites- infestation-in-wood

 How to Control Subterranean Termite

-• You can hire a professional company to do the job for you, they will charge you based on the extent of the damage which can be pricey if the damage is server.
+• You can hire a professional company to do the job for you, they will charge you based on the extent of the damage which can be expensive if the damage is severe.

 • Or you can do the job yourself and save hundreds of dollars, here is what to do.
 With a pickaxe or a shovel dig a trench, the trench against your house should be 6 inches wide and 6 inches deep.
 The trench should be against the foundation around the entire house.
 Next in a bucket mix the termiticide, the mixture is four gallons of water with the termiticide every 10 lineal feet that’s 4 gal=every 10 lineal feet.
 Evenly distribute the 4-gallon mixture to the 10-foot section then repeat the process and till you have covered the entire perimeter of the house on all sides.
 Once the termiticide has soaked in the soil it’s time to backfill with the dirt that was removed to dig the trench.
 The soil that you place back however is untreated so what you want to do is mix some termiticide in a 1-gallon sprayer then fill the spray bottle with water now go ahead and treat the untreated soil as you backfill.
 This process is easier if there is help, while you backfill with the shovel your helper can wet the soil with the termiticide by spraying.
 Once you’re complete you are good to go.
 However, before applying termiticide or any pesticides read and follow the manufacturer’s directions for the best results.